DiFFPO: Training Diffusion LLMs to Reason Fast and Furious via Reinforcement Learning: Preliminaries

 \textbf{dLLMs efficient samplers}.
 For masked dLLMs, the backward process needs to choose among unmasked positions which to unmask first.
 This leaves an extra degree of freedom for designing efficient dLLMs samplers.
 Most existing works focus on a fixed number of multi-token predictions, such as random sampling or Top-$k$ sampling \citep{LLaDA} by choosing the position based on some pre-defined scores.
 The scores are generally chosen from proxy metrics like confidence $s_l=\max_{v\in \mathcal{V}}p_l(v)$ or negative entropy $-\mathcal{H}(p_l)$ of the predictive distribution of dLLMs $p_l\in \Delta^{|\mathcal{V}|-1}$ on the position $l$.
-These top-$k$ based samplers are shown to be able to outperform randomly choosing $k$ positions \citep{kim2025train}.
+These Top-$k$ based samplers are shown to outperform randomly choosing $k$ positions \citep{kim2025train}.
+Above mechanism is also referred as `remasking' in \citep{LLaDA} if we think of the equivalent procedure by unmasking every position and remasking those with low scores.

 In this work, our sampling scheme mainly follows the Entropy-Bounded (EB) sampler proposed in \citet{ben2025accelerated}, which yields better accuracy and efficiency tradeoff than the Top-$k$ sampler that sweeps over different $k$'s.
 When jointly unmasking a sequence of variables $X=(\vx^1,\cdots,\vx^L)$, the EB-sampler computes the entropy of the predictive distribution of dLLMs at each unmasked position as a cost of that position $c(l)=H(p^\theta(\vx^l \mid X))$, and then unmask all positions in $U$ with the maximum cardinality: $\sum_{l \in U} c(\ell) \leq \gamma$, where $\gamma$ is a predetermined threshold hyperparameter.
 If $\min_{l \in U} c(\ell) > \gamma$, EB sampler will only unmask the position with the smallest cost.
-Intuitively, small $\gamma$ will lead to behaviours similar to top-1 sampling, while large $\gamma$ will allow unmasking of several positions at the same time.
-Different $\gamma$ yields different samplers, which forms an inference-time compute frontier for dLLMs.
+Intuitively, small $\gamma$ will lead to behaviours similar to Top-1 sampling, while large $\gamma$ will allow unmasking of several positions at the same time.
+Different $\gamma$ forms an inference-time compute frontier for dLLMs.

 \textbf{RL for dLLMs}.
 RLVR aims at training models to maximize the expected reward of the policy generations plus an KL-regularization term via Reinforcement Learning \citep{sutton1998reinforcement}, i.e.,